Getting SSI Disability Benefits for Your Child

 Learn more about how children's conditions can functionally equal the listings.

-What Medical Evidence Do You Need to Prove Your Child Is Disabled?
+What Medical Evidence Do You Need to Prove Your Child Has a Disability?

-Your child's medical reports should compare the child's functional abilities to other children of the same age who don't have impairments.
-Functions that should be compared include your child's ability to:
+Your child’s medical reports should compare the child's functional abilities to those of other children of the same age who don’t have impairments.
+The SSA will compare your child’s ability to:

 • learn and use information